rvarttinen/spring-example-magic/README.md

 - see if we can make use of some interesting new features in Java:
     - switch with pattern matching (to a large extent already done)
     - primitive types in patterns (instanceof and switch, on its way ...)
-    - use a SequencedCollection where applicable
+    - maybe use a SequencedCollection where applicable
     - ... more ...
-- expose a SPARQL-endpoint (if the triple store is executed in a separate service, it probably already has this or add an Apache Fuseki service pod if using TDB)
-- combine data from other sources?
+- combine data from more sources?
+"Convert" Chuck Norris jokes to magic as well?
 - introduce Futures for handling incoming requests (to experiment codewise, this service is not really required to be that performant in any way)
 - collect utilities common to other projects into their own repository (expose a util-library for reuse and avoid code duplication over several repos)
 - String templates was introduced as a preview in 21, but as of 23 the feature seems to have been axed due to alleged design flaws.
-So, we will unfortunately not se any of those as we are on 23, for now ...
+So, we will unfortunately not se any of those for now ...